OooShiny-Community/migration/mailserver.md

     chmod +x iRedMail.sh

-Next, run the Bash script with sudo privilege.
+Run the install script with sudo privilege.

     sudo bash iRedMail.sh

-The mail server setup wizard will appear.
+The mail server setup wizard will start.
 Use the `Tab` to select Yes and press `Enter`.

-Use default storage path: /var/vmail
+Use default storage path: `/var/vmail`

-Use NGINX for Webserver
+Use `Nginx` for Webserver

-Use PostGres for Backend
+Use `PostGres` for Backend

 Enter in mail domain name